MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/nf-shellapi-shellexecutew.md

 Activates and displays a window.
 If the window is minimized or maximized, Windows restores it to its original size and position.
 An application should specify this flag when displaying the window for the first time.

+##### - lpOperation.NULL

+The default verb is used, if available.
+If not, the "open" verb is used.
+If neither verb is available, the system uses the first verb listed in the registry.

 ##### - lpOperation.edit

 Launches an editor and opens the document for editing.
 If <i>lpFile</i> is not a document file, the function will fail.